 So we recommend you the best sandwich panel service offering company (Mosaned Group)

 How Are Sandwich Panel Services Installed On A Wall Or A Roof?

 Moreover, Sandwich panels are easy and quick to install.
 From practical experience, installing 600 m2 of sandwich panels takes approximately 8 hours for a proficient construction crew.

 The steps to install wall and roof sandwich panels are as follows:

-    1. The construction materials are delivered to the site: the delivery includes sandwich panels, the subframe components (cold-formed shapes), and accessories (including flashing, fasteners, gaskets, seals, etc.).
-Balex Metal can provide all the components required to complete the installation process.
+- 1. Especially, The construction materials are delivered to the site: the delivery includes sandwich panels, the subframe components (cold-form shapes), and accessories (including flashing, fasteners, gaskets, seals, etc.).
+Because Balex Metal can provide all the components required to complete the installation process.

-    How many screws do I need to fasten a sandwich panel?
+How many screws do we need to work fast?
+How best sandwich panel service is beneficial?
 This is the most common question from customers at the project preparation stage.
 A rough estimate is 1.1 fasteners per square meter of sandwich panels.
 The actual number, spacing, and layout depend on the decision of the project design engineer and/or the construction material supplier.